On this page

 - 7. Maintain accurate records about your contributions and reporting

-To make things a little easier, here’s a quick list of all the ‘to-do’ items when it comes to your obligations and the reports you need to file to ensure you stay up-to-date with your employees’ super.
+To make things a little easier, here’s a quick reminder list of the important steps when it comes to your super contribution obligations and reporting.

 1. Review eligibility for super contributions

 - Check if any of your employees aged under 18 are eligible for SG contributions.
-An employee aged under 18 who works more than 30 hours per week is eligible to receive SG contributions on top of their wages.
+If they work more than 30 hours per week, they are eligible to receive SG contributions on top of their wages.

 - Ensure you are making SG contributions for any company directors and family members working in your business.